Aug 22, 2022

 The term artificial intelligence (AI) is used to describe a wide range of technologies.
 In dermatology, AI can be trained to spot the signs of skin diseases such as skin cancer.
 In simple terms, the AI is provided with a large number of verified images of skin diseases so that the computer can ‘learn’ how to recognise cases.

 Unfortunately, AI-based apps which do not appear to meet regulatory requirements crop up more often than we would like.
 Additionally, the evidence to support the use of AI to diagnose skin conditions is weak which means that when it is used, it may not be safe or effective and it is possible that AI is putting patients at risk of misdiagnosis.

 To help app-users we have produced a list of red flags for AI smartphone apps.
 If you spot apps which display some of these red flags, we encourage users to consider the risks of using the app.
 If you have concerns about whether an AI app is being used appropriately, you can raise a query with the Medicines and Healthcare products Regulatory Agency (MHRA).

-This guide is to help members of the public spot potential signs that an app claiming to use AI to check or diagnose skin cancer may be unreliable or unproven.
-This guide reflects the opinions of experts on our AI Working Party Group but cannot cover all eventualities.
-Apps which display some of these red flags may be proven and reliable, similarly, apps which do not display any of these red flags may not be proven or reliable.
-As of June 2022, our position is that the public should avoid all skin cancer detection apps which do not have a class IIa or above CE, UKNI, UKCA mark as it means that they may not be safe – you can find out more about these marks below.
+This guide is to help people spot potential signs that an app claiming to use AI to check or diagnose skin cancer may be unreliable or unproven.
+This guide reflects the opinions of experts of our AI Working Party Group but cannot cover all eventualities.
+Apps which display some of these red flags may be proven and reliable; similarly, apps which do not display any of these red flags may not be proven or reliable.
+As of July 2022, our position is that the public should avoid all skin cancer detection apps which do not have a class IIa or above CE, UKNI, UKCA mark as it means that they may not be safe – you can find out more about these marks below

 - Where’s the evidence: Developers make claims about being able to make a diagnosis without supporting evidence